CrankySupertoon/Crankys-Customizer/README.md

 I lost the source ages ago so here is
 A decompile.
 Feel free to use this crappy code from an 12 year old idiot

+The only thing I remember is i used
+Visual Studio 2008